Thirst of the Worm

-Italian language only no subs.
 Esmeralda (Nadja Tiller), is obviously a temperamental lady.
 Before the credits have rolled she is shown harassing an ex-lover, Didier (George Hilton), who is busily in an embrace with a scantily clad lady-friend.
-A French singer living beside the Italian coastline, she has a taste for younger men, and makes a habit of picking up Lotharios in local nightclubs (her preferred choice obviously being those with the most appalling dance technique).
-This proves to be unwise when her latest conquest, a student and gigolo called Costas Mikeilis (Carlos de Castro), seemingly pilfers her valuable stash of jewelry.
-However, could it be that someone is using him as a convenient scapegoat; he's nowhere to be found, and the only clue as to his whereabouts is a jumper with a bullet-hole in its back?
+A French singer living beside the Italian coastline, she has a taste for younger men and makes a habit of picking up Lotharios in local nightclubs (her preferred choice obviously being those with the most appalling dance technique).
+This proves to be unwise when her latest conquest, a student and gigolo called Costas Mikeilis (Carlos de Castro), seemingly pilfers her valuable stash of jewellery.
+However, could it be that someone is using him as a convenient scapegoat; he’s nowhere to be found, and the only clue as to his whereabouts is a jumper with a bullet-hole in its back?
 Besides this, there are plenty of other likely suspects.
-In fact, as well as the aforementioned Didier, virtually all of Esmerelda's regular contacts seem to be of a distinctly untrustworthy bent.
-They include: her sister, Yvonne (Evi Marandi), a dolly-bird with a taste for the high life; Planget (Mario Feliciani), a lawyer who's simply too dour to be true; Marcelle (Evi Rigano), her homely secretary; and, last but not least, Robert (Guy Madison), a charismatic old flame whose has made an unlikely 'chance' reappearance.
+In fact, as well as the aforementioned Didier, virtually all of Esmerelda’s regular contacts seem to be of a distinctly untrustworthy bent.
+They include her sister, Yvonne (Evi Marandi), a dolly-bird with a taste for the high life; Planget (Mario Feliciani), a lawyer who’s simply too dour to be true; Marcelle (Evi Rigano), her homely secretary; and, last but not least, Robert (Guy Madison), a charismatic old flame whose has made an unlikely ‘chance’ reappearance.
+Spanish, English subtitles.

 Baco da seta, Il

 Only logged in customers who have purchased this product may leave a review.